OpenCilk/www.opencilk.org/src/doc/users-guide/cilkscale.md

 Cilkscale instruments your Cilk program to collect performance measurements during its execution.
-Cilkscale instrumentation operates in one of two modes: benchmarking or work/span analysis.
+Cilkscale instrumentation operates in one of two modes:
+_benchmarking_ or _work/span analysis_ mode.
 In either case, you can use Cilkscale with two simple steps:

 1. Pass a [Cilkscale instrumentation flag](/doc/reference/cilkscale/#compiler-options-for-cilkscale-instrumentation)